| |

 |

-Chuck graduated cum laude form the University of
+Chuck graduated cum laude from the University of

 Utah in 1981.
 Chuck was the director of Physical and Occupational